nutirition-positions/nutrition-positions.github.io/index.md

 The web application is displayed here:
 [Eatereez](http://eatereez.meteorapp.com/#/)

-### Current Progress
+### Project Milestones

-Currently Eatereez is undergoing the last stage before full launch.
-Our final goals is to give the application an aesthetic touch which includes an overhaul of the landing page, restaurant page, and other small things.
-Including to our goals is to complete the implementation of the reviews and maps for all restaurants.
+Eatereez has completed each of its milestones by the launch deadline, which are listed below

 [Milestone 1](https://github.com/nutrition-positions/eatereez/projects/1) shows the current status of the project at the completion of the first milestone, which includes mockups of each of the project pages.

 [Milestone 2](https://github.com/nutrition-positions/eatereez/projects/2) shows the current status of the project as it heads towards the second milestone, which involves creating functional webpages for the website.

-[Milestone 3](https://github.com/nutrition-positions/eatereez/projects/3) shows the current status of the project as it heads towards the last milestone.
-This milestone includes making the pages more pleasing to the eye and the implementation of the map.
+[Milestone 3](https://github.com/nutrition-positions/eatereez/projects/3) shows the tasks completed in the last milestone.
+This milestone's goal was to give the application an aesthetic touch which includes an overhaul of the landing page, restaurant page, and other small things.
+Included in our goals is to complete the implementation of the restaurant reviews and map.
+After some user reviews, a lot of functionality was added for the admin to be able to better control the website.

 ## User Guide